Chaos66-dev/sc-project1/README.md

 2. Stat Changes - Moves can increase or decrease individual stats of pokemon
 3. High/Low rolling dmg - There is a slight randomness to how much damage a move does (usually around +/- 3 dmg)
 4. DMG - Damage calculation takes into account attacking and defending pokemon stats
+5. Paralysis - Paralysis is the only status that is currently implemented

 ## Contact